-The Department of Education offers a Graduate Certificate in Special Education Administration.
+The Education Department offers a Graduate Certificate in Special Education Administration.
 This program allows educators to administer and lead special education programs.
 Students who pursue this Graduate Certificate must concurrently pursue the certification for a New Hampshire Special Education Administrator.
 In other words, the Graduate Certificate is coterminous with the credential.
-When a student completes the Graduate Certificate he/she also completes the certification as a special education administrator.
+When a student completes the Graduate Certificate they also complete the certification as a special education administrator.
 These two cannot be uncoupled.

-• Possess a current credential in special education
+- Possess a current credential/certification in special education area.

 |EDUC 962||Educational Finance and Business Management||4|

 To meet requirements for New Hampshire state certification as a Special Education Administrator, students must also complete or have completed a course in Special Education Laws and Regulations.

 Equivalent courses are determined in consultation with an academic advisor.